 We live in a world where many people carry a monthly balance on their credit card.
 When combined with other loan payments, such as a car and mortgage, debt can quickly snowball and cause serious financial strain.
-In fact, the average American household has $7,200 in credit card debt.
+One way to get out of such MASSIVE debt is by signing the scottish trust deeds which not just protects the lender but also the debtor.
+The average American household has $7,200 in credit card debt.
 As inflation has set in the last few years, it’s become harder for people to stay on top of their debt payments.

 But, if used properly, a credit card can be an extremely valuable financial tool.
 From paying down debt to building credit to a host of rewards programs, credit cards can be used to your advantage.
 Here are 5 ways to make your credit card work for you versus against you.